 For more examples for your inspiration, check out all the coupon popups in our exit intent popup gallery.

-To get started, login to your OptinMonster dashboard and create a new campaign.
+To get started, log in to your OptinMonster dashboard and click Create Campaign.

 Choose a campaign type.
-For this tutorial, we’re using the Lightbox Popup.
+For this tutorial, we’re using the Popup.

 (If you prefer to design your own form in HTML, you can use OptinMonster’s Canvas technology to implement it.)

-Give your campaign a name, and press the Start Building button.
+Give your campaign a name, choose the website you’ll use the popup on, and press the Start Building button.